-Albania special report: The influence of CEZ on energy sector, power generation and electricity exports & imports; The need for new market model and modern regulatory framework21.
-July 2014. / SEE Energy News
+Albania special report: The influence of CEZ on energy sector, power generation and electricity exports & imports; The need for new market model and modern regulatory framework, SEE Energy News

 It has become publicly known that the entire energy sector in Albania is in a difficult financial situation and dysfunctional as a result of the accumulation of mutual obligations between the main market actors (CEZ Distribution, Albanian Power Corporation (KESH), OST, independent producers ofelectricity).
 Normalization of the difficult financial situation in the sector requires the consistency in contractual relations between the KESH and CEZ Distribution.
 This consistency creates the opportunities for the regulation of contractual relations between the KESH and hydropower concessionaires and privatizedpower generating companies (independent power producers).